-Click Add to create a new IPSEC profile, or click the pencil icon next to an existing profile to modify settings.
-The Add/Edit Details page contains the following fields, as described in Table 74:
+Select Add to create a new IPSEC profile, or click the pencil icon next to an existing profile to modify settings.
+The Add/Edit Details page contains the following fields, as described in Table 85:

-Table 74 Advanced Services > VPN Services > IPSEC Add/Edit Field Descriptions
+Table 85 Advanced Services > VPN Services > IPSEC Add/Edit Field Descriptions

-Field Default Description General Settings Folder Тор Use this field to set and display the folder with which the IPSEC profile is associated.
+Field Default Description General Settings Folder Тор Set the folder with which the IPSEC profile is associated.
 The drop-down menu displays all folders available for association with the IPSEC profile.
 Name Blank Enter the name of the IPSEC profile.
 Other Settings Maximum MTU Size (1034-1500 bytes) 1500 Define the Maximum transmission unit (MTU) size in bytes.
-Dynamic Maps Dynamic Maps N/A Select one or more dynamic maps that the IPSEC profile is to reference.
+Dynamic Maps Dynamic Maps Select one or more dynamic maps that the IPSEC profile is to reference.
 You can add or edit dynamic maps as required.
-For additional information, refer to "Advanced Services > VPN Services > IPSEC > Dynamic Map" on page 153.
+For additional information, refer to "Advanced Services > VPN Services > IPSEC > Dynamic Map" on page 165.

-Click Add to complete the creation of the IPSEC profile, or click Save to retain the changes to the IPSEC profile.
+Select Add to complete the creation of the IPSEC profile, or click Save to retain the changes to the IPSEC profile.
 This profile appears on the Advanced Services > VPN Services > IPSEC page.